Alaska Cruise Packing List: Complete Guide and Essentials

 ● Lip balm and sunscreen: UV exposure is strong at higher latitudes.

-Sleep Mask: Alaska — the land of the midnight sun.
+Sleep mask: Alaska is the land of the midnight sun.
 A sleep mask is a good idea if you’re cruising to Alaska in the summer, when the sun barely sets.

 Helpful Extras